Energy management software: Monitoring

 Monitoring tools track and display real-time and historical data.
 Often, EMS includes various benchmarking tools, such as energy consumption per square foot, weather normalization or more advanced analysis using energy modelling algorithms to identify anomalous consumption.
 Seeing exactly when energy is used, combined with anomaly recognition, can allow Facility or Energy Managers to identify savings opportunities.

 Initiatives such as demand shaving, replacement of malfunctioning equipment, retrofits of inefficient equipment, and removal of unnecessary loads can be discovered and coordinated using the EMS.
 For example, an unexpected energy spike at a specific time each day may indicate an improperly set or malfunctioning timer.
 These tools can also be used for Energy Monitoring and Targeting.
 EMS uses models to correct for variable factors such as weather when performing historical comparisons to verify the effect of conservation and efficiency initiatives.

 EMS may offer alerts, via text or email messages, when consumption values exceed pre-defined thresholds based on consumption or cost.
 These thresholds may be set at absolute levels, or use an energy model to determine when consumption is abnormally high or low.
 More recently, smartphones and tablets are becoming mainstream platforms for EMS.

-Engagement
+Automated and Manual Engagement

 Engagement can refer to automated or manual responses to collected and analyzed energy data.
 Building control systems can respond as readily to energy fluctuation as a heating system can respond to temperature variation.
 Demand spikes can trigger equipment power-down processes, with or without human intervention.

 Another objective of Engagement is to connect occupants’ daily choices with building energy consumption.
 By displaying real-time consumption information, occupants see the immediate impact of their actions.
 The software can be used to promote energy conservation initiatives, offer advice to the occupants, or provide a forum for feedback on sustainability initiatives.

 People-driven energy conservation programs, such as those sponsored by Energy Education, can be highly effective in reducing energy use and cost.

 Letting occupants know their real-time consumption alone can be responsible for a 7% reduction in energy consumption.